theWaldschrat/maxcube2/README.md

 # MaxCube2 [![NPM Version](https://img.shields.io/npm/v/maxcube2.svg)](https://www.npmjs.com/package/maxcube2)

 eQ-3 Max!
-Cube interface library for Node.js v2
+Cube interface library for homebridge-platform-maxcube

-This is a continuation of the work first started by https://github.com/ivesdebruycker/maxcube
+This is a fork of the work first started by https://github.com/ivesdebruycker/maxcube

 It includes support for window sensors, wall thermostats and schedules in addition to the basic features of the previous version of this library.
 The API didn't change so it's a drop-in replacement.

+It also adds support for more events and getting device configurations (min/max/eco/comfort temperatures etc.).

 ## Example
 ```